ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

 .. figure::  /recipes/figures/ipccwg1ar6ch3/fig_3_42_a.png
    :align:   center

-   Figure 3.42a: Relative space–time root-mean-square deviation (RMSD) calculated from the climatological seasonal cycle of the CMIP simulations (1980–1999) compared to observational datasets.
+   Figure 3.42a: Relative space-time root-mean-square deviation (RMSD) calculated from the climatological seasonal cycle of the CMIP simulations (1980-1999) compared to observational datasets.
 A relative performance measure is displayed, with blue shading indicating better and red shading indicating worse performance than the median error of all model results.
 A diagonal split of a grid square shows the relative error with respect to the